-Our post today comes from an interview I had with Mark L. Rockefeller, co-founder and CEO of the peer lending site StreetShares.
-While many lending sites are settling into one of a few business models, StreetShares is offering a really unique concept focusing on small business loans for veterans.
+Our post today comes from an interview I had with Mark L. Rockefeller, co-founder, and CEO of the peer lending site StreetShares.
+While many lending sites are settling into one of a few business models, StreetShares is offering a unique concept focusing on small business loans for veterans.

 Mark began his career as a military officer and a federal prosecutor.
 After working on a pro bono micro-finance project in Africa, he joined a global financial securities law firm before founding StreetShares in 2013.

-When I got out of the Marine Corps in 2001, the economy was just recovering from the bursting of the internet bubble but the lending market was still fairly open.
-I was able to get loans to pay for college and then to buy a house a couple of years later.
-Veterans leaving the service lately haven’t been as lucky.
+When I got out of the Marine Corps in 2001, the economy was recovering from the bursting of the internet bubble, but the lending market was still fairly open.
+I was able to get loans to pay for college and then buy a house a couple of years later.
+Veterans leaving the service lately haven't been as lucky.

 Addressing the problem in veteran small business loans, combined with a unique way of setting interest rates, could make StreetShares a strong contender for my favorite peer lending platform.

 Mark: Veterans today face unique challenges not seen in other periods.
 I came back in the summer of 2008.
-Bear Stearns had just collapsed, Lehman was about to and the crisis was just kicking off.
-So for our generation of veterans trying to make the transition now, there are so many challenges.
-And we think the peer lending model can be especially helpful for that.
+Bear Stearns had just collapsed, Lehman was about to, and the crisis was kicking off.
+So for our generation of veterans trying to make the transition now, there are many challenges.
+And we think the peer lending model can be beneficial for that.

 Right now, borrowers have two options.
-They can go to a big bank, where the interest rate is lowest because the cost of capital is lowest.
-The problem is that it is very hard for banks to lend below $150,000 because of costs.
+They can go to a big bank, where the interest rate is the lowest because the cost of capital is the lowest.
+The problem is that it is tough for banks to lend below $150,000 because of costs.

-The other option is going to some of the short-term lenders but most are basically just the business equivalent of payday lenders.
+The other option is going to some of the short-term lenders, but most are just the business equivalent of payday lenders.
 Rates average around 50% and as high as 300% annualized.
-It’s crazy.
+It's crazy.

 Small business loans for veterans are the platform's target audience and what that allows us to do is there is an additional connection between the investors and the borrowers.
 There is an additional feeling of trust, a commonality between investor and borrower.

 Personal loans can be another source for small business funding if you don't qualify for a business loan.
-Borrowers on PersonalLoans have used money for debt consolidation, home improvement and getting their business off the ground.
+Borrowers on PersonalLoans have used the money for debt consolidation, home improvement, and getting their business off the ground.

-That auction-type bidding model is really interesting.
+That auction-type bidding model is fascinating.
 Could you talk more about it?

-The loans are fully amortized, right now between one and three years.
-We experimented with five-year loans but investor appetite was just not as strong.
-Loans are available from $5,000 up to $75,000 and rates tend to be in the mid- to high-teens on average.
-As more investors come on, rates will go lower even from there because of the bidding process.
+The loans are fully amortized right now between one and three years.
+We experimented with five-year loans, but investor appetite was just not as strong.
+Loans are available from $5,000 up to $75,000, and rates tend to be in the mid-to high-teens on average.
+As more investors come on, rates will go lower because of the bidding process.

 Understand what's in your credit report and what's not before applying for any loan!
 You'll get a better rate and will be able to stop identity theft before it strikes.